Dysport vs Botox: What's the difference?

 Is Dysport more effective than Botox?

-Botox has more FDA approved indications than Dysport
+Does Botox have more FDA approved indications than Dysport?

-Botox Cosmetic temporarily improves the appearance of moderate to severe frown lines and lines around the eyes (crows feet) in adults over the age of 18.
+Botox Cosmetic is FDA approved to temporarily improves the appearance of moderate to severe frown lines and lines around the eyes (crows feet) in adults over the age of 18.

-Botox is indicated for bladder dysfunction (overactive bladder and urinary incontinence associated with a neurological condition (such as spinal cord injury, Multiple sclerosis), chronic migraine (≥15 days per month with headache lasting 4 hours a day or longer), upper and lower limb spasticity, primary axillary hyperhidrosis (excessive sweating), blepharospasm and strabismus and cervical dystonia.
-For some indications, patients must be older than 12 (lower limb spasticity) but for others, it is 18 (primary axillary hyperhidrosis).
+Botox is FDA approved for bladder dysfunction (overactive bladder and urinary incontinence associated with a neurological condition (such as spinal cord injury or Multiple Sclerosis), chronic migraine (≥15 days per month with headache lasting 4 hours a day or longer), spasticity in adults, upper and lower limb spasticity in adolescents and children aged 2 and older, primary axillary hyperhidrosis (excessive sweating), blepharospasm and strabismus, and cervical dystonia.
+For some indications, there is a lower age limit for use.

 For more information about Botox and botulinum toxins in general, see Botox For Beginners: What You Need To Know.